 Although I had the advantage of starting with a list of potential roommates, you can follow the same steps to make the get-to-know-you process less awkward when you find out who your roommate will be.

-Step 1: Check Facebook and update your own profile
+Step 1: Check Facebook and Update Your Profile

 Although the thought of living with someone you don’t yet know can be daunting, it can also be a fun opportunity to get to know someone new who has a different view on the world.
-And remember, she’s just as nervous as you are!
+And remember, he or she is just as nervous as you are!

 Chrish was a freshman at Lindenwood University-Belleville in Belleville, Ill, with a major in secondary math education.